 Consists of a TPMS sensor installed directly on to the valve of each wheel.
 The sensors use radio frequencies to transmit the data to the ECU.

-These sensors send information relating to the tyres pressure and temperature in near real time through to the vehicles ECU via RF signals.
+These sensors send real-time information about the tyre’s pressure and temperature through RF signals to the vehicle’s ECU.

 Reasons to replace TPMS sensors